bobdry/illus/comics.md

     <div class="row">
         <div class="col-12 col-lg-5">
           <h3>Ice in the Shadows</h3>
-          <p>The Kingdom family is returning home to Cincinnati after a nice holiday with Wilson&rsquo;s parents.
+          <p>The Kingdom family is returning home to Cincinnati after a nice Christmas weekend with Wilson&rsquo;s parents.
 About half way, someone needs to pee.
 They find an exit.
-Wilson insists, this will be a quick pitstop and back on the road they must go.</p>
+Wilson insists, this will be a quick pitstop and then back on the road.</p>
           <a href="{{ "ice/" | prepend: site.baseurl }}" class="button-bd me-3 mb-3"><strong>READ</strong></a>
         </div>
         <div class="col-12 col-lg-7 mb-4">